adrianovieira/pcp/README.md

 ## 12. Proxy

-If you want to use the vagrant proxy plugin
+To use the vagrant proxy plugin follow the instructions

 ### 12.1.
 Installation